bahrmichael/bahrmichael.github.io/_posts/2021-09-01-dynamodb-partial-recovery.md

 **Update The Read-Only Parameter**

-We'll assume that you previously created a parameter called `read-only-customers` and added logic to your code to heck for this parameter.
+We'll assume that you previously created a parameter called `read-only-customers` and added logic to your code to check for this parameter.

 Navigate to AWS Systems Manager, then Parameter Store, and then edit the parameter `read-only-customers`.